-The curriculum components are set out in Appendix 1.
+The curriculum components are set out in Appendix 1, but we may need to adapt it as and when necessary.

 We have developed the curriculum taking into account the age, needs and feelings of students.
 If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.